2 American survivors of deadly Mexico kidnapping are being treated in US hospital, officials say, as bodies of 2 killed are examined. Here's what we know – KION546

 The group crossed into Matamoros at about 9:18 a.m.
 Friday, Villarreal said.

-After becoming lost on their way to the clinic, the friends tried to communicate with the doctor’s office for directions but were struggling with the communication because of a poor phone signal, the close friend said.
+After becoming lost on their way to the clinic, the friends tried to reach the doctor’s office for directions but were having difficulty because of a poor phone signal, the close friend said.

 At some point as the friends were driving, unidentified gunmen fired upon their minivan and then loaded the Americans into their vehicle and took them away, according to the FBI.
 A Mexican official said Tuesday that the gunmen were driving a pickup truck.

-Note: Correction: An earlier version of this story gave the wrong source for the interview with Barbara Burgess.
-She made the comments to CNN affiliate WPDE.